Mechanical fitter

 Create job alert

-An exciting opportunity has emerged for a skilled Mechanical Fitter to join a leading automation specialist based in the Stockport area.
+An exciting opportunity has become available for a skilled Mechanical Fitter to join a leading automation specialist based in the Stockport area.
 This position has been created due to company expansion, reflecting the organisation's growth across various sectors including Aerospace, Renewable Energy, Construction, and Food & Beverage.

 The role promises a dynamic work environment where no two days are the same, offering a blend of in-house and on-site responsibilities, and flexible working hours offering a great work life balance.